healthmap/epicore-open/README.md

 ## Development Environment

-The development evenironment is typically set up in the user's sandbox on the server in /home/username/public_html.
+The development evenironment is set up in the user's sandbox on the server in /home/username/public_html.

+The user must be added to the sandboxes in NGINX:
+/etc/nginx/sites-available/default

+Be sure to restart nginx.

 ### Clone Epicore repository in user's sandbox